 - Wine connoisseurs are typically comfortable spending upwards of $45 a bottle for special wine.
 There are some pretty incredible subscriptions to join when you want high-end wine with a guarantee.

 Remember which kind of wine drinker you are as you read the rest of this guide, we’ll point out the best options for you.

 In this modern era, you can opt to have a professional pick your wine for you, or let an algorithm figure out what you like and match it to an available wine inventory.
 Read on to see how these curated and personalized subscription services are different.

 A curated wine subscription is one where someone else picks all of the wines you receive and every wine club member gets the same wines as each other.
 Most often a professional is picking wines for the broadest appeal.
 Sometimes these services can be personalized a bit, but typically you only choose basics like how much wine and what color it is.

 The pros and cons of curated wine subscriptions:

 - PRO: There isn’t any “work” for you to do

 - PRO: You’ll grow your wine knowledge and discover new favorites faster

-A personalized wine club uses a palate quiz (for your first shipment) and your opinions of their wine (subsequent shipments) to determine which wines they’ll send to you.
+A personalized wine subscription uses a palate quiz (for your first shipment) and your opinions of their wine (subsequent shipments) to determine which wines they’ll send to you.
 While they want to match you with the best wines for your palate, you’re limited to the wines available at the wine club.